angular/router/README.md

 1. At the command prompt, start the development web server with `gulp build watch serve`
 2. Open a browser and navigate to [http://localhost:8000/temp/examples/index.html](http://localhost:8000/temp/examples/index.html)

-> **Note:** The examples don't currently contain an example of the router.
-This is based on a branch of our templating engine.
-The router source still needs updating to match the new templating code.

 ## Development

+1. At the command prompt, install [Karma](http://karma-runner.github.io/) with `npm install -g karma`
-1. At the command prompt, install the cli for [Karma](http://karma-runner.github.io/) with `npm install -g karma-cli`
+2. At the command prompt, install the cli for [Karma](http://karma-runner.github.io/) with `npm install -g karma-cli`
-2. At the command prompt, start karma with `karma start`
+3. At the command prompt, start karma with `karma start`
-3. Add new tests to the `test` folder.
+4. Add new tests to the `test` folder.
 Be sure to give them an extension of `.spec.js`.

 ### Code Style Guide